springfall2008/batpred/docs/apps-yaml.md

 ```

 *TIP:* If you have multiple GivEnergy AIO's, all the AIO's are controlled by the AIO gateway and not controlled individually.
-geserial should be configured to point to the gateway AIO and all the geserial2 lines should be commented out in apps.yaml.
+geserial should be configured to be your AIO gateway serial number and all the geserial2 lines should be commented out in apps.yaml.
 GivTCP version 3 is required for multiple AIO's.

 ## Historical data